Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] being someone who takes charge

 [Source](https://www.globalknowledge.com/us-en/course/87262/agile-team-facilitation-icp-atf/) `non verified answer - A facilitator is someone who helps a group identify common objectives and then offers group processes to achieve defined outcomes while maintaining neutrality.
 A skilled facilitator consciously embodies self-awareness, self-management, and bias management, while conveying openness and enthusiasm. `

+#### Q98.
+When is the best time to update the team's burndown chart?
+- [ ] before the Sprint Retospective
+- [ ] after the daily stand-up
+- [x] before the daily stand-up
+- [ ] before quarterly planning